computing-mq/iarg/announcements.md

 If you are presenting your own work, please provide the relevant details using the (presentation template)[presenting.txt].
 Please include a brief bio.

-If you are willing to share your slides with the group, please provide a PDF afterwards to sonit.singh@hdr.mq.edu.au (with a copy to len.hamey@mq.edu.au) so that it can be made available on thr group's website.
+If you are willing to share your slides with the group, please provide a PDF afterwards to sonit.singh@hdr.mq.edu.au (with a copy to len.hamey@mq.edu.au) so that it can be made available on the group's website.